Last Updated on July 24, 2022 by Mary Pressler

 - Through air leaks, commonly found around window and doors.

-If you get an energy audit of your property, consultants can easily identify these issues and propose solutions.
+If you perform an energy audit of your property, consultants can easily identify these issues and propose solutions.
 Air leaks can be controlled easily with the following measures:

 - Applying caulking for air leaks on fixed surfaces.